kragorg/dng/appendices/Appendix A — Inventory.md

 These sturdy snowshoes are constructed with a wooden frame, strung with durable babiche (rawhide lacing) for the webbing.
 Animal hide straps and bindings secure them firmly to your boots.
 The underside features a series of sharp, durable metal spikes and edges (crampons) to bite into icy surfaces.
 They are designed to withstand the harsh, cold environment and provide reliable, non-magical assistance on the ice and snow.
 They are specifically adapted for the varied and often treacherous conditions of the Thin Sheets, though they require careful handling.

 **Speed.** While wearing these snowshoes, you ignore difficult terrain caused by deep snow and non-slippery ice.
-Your speed is reduced by 10 feed when not moving on ice or snow.
+Your speed is reduced by 10 feet when not moving on ice or snow.

 **Distributed weight.** The snowshoes’ design helps to distribute your weight slightly.
 When moving across thin ice, you gain a +2 bonus to the DC of any check to see if the ice breaks under you.